 If your teenage child has a mental health condition, her treatment will depend on her symptoms and diagnosis.
-Getting a handle on the main treatment types will help you understand your child’s options.
+Our guide takes you through the main mental health treatment options for your child.

-Diagnosis and treatment plans for teen mental health conditions
+Diagnosis and treatment plans for teenage mental health conditions

 Diagnosis and assessment

 Getting your child’s symptoms of mental illness assessed and diagnosed will you help you and your child choose the right mental health treatment.

 A mental health assessment should help you understand your child’s current symptoms and spot any possible triggers that might make his condition worse or obstacles that might stop him from getting better.

 If you’re concerned that your child might have mental health issues, your GP is a good place to start for a mental health assessment.
 The GP can refer your child to an adolescent psychiatrist or another mental health professional like a psychologist for further advice.

 Your child’s teenage mental health assessment should result in a treatment plan that aims to improve her wellbeing and reduce her symptoms.
 The plan should focus on things that make your child stressed and trigger her symptoms or make them worse.

 As part of the treatment plan, the mental health professional might say your child needs a particular type of treatment or therapy.
 You can understand what a treatment or therapy can do for your child by asking questions and writing things down when you’re with your child’s mental health professional.
 It’s also OK to phone afterwards if you want more information.

 Types of teenage mental health treatments and therapies